kisuro/dosion-legal/terms.md

 **Age requirement:** You must be at least **16 years old** to use Dosion.
 By using the App, you confirm that you meet this requirement.
 If you are under 16, do not use the App.

-These Terms constitute a binding agreement between you and [Your Legal Name / Company Name] ("we", "us", "our"), established in Greece, European Union.
+These Terms constitute a binding agreement between you and Kirill Sukhomlin ("we", "us", "our"), established in Greece, European Union.

 ---